cypress-io/github-action/README.md

 ### Subfolders

-Sometimes Cypress and end-to-end tests have their own `package.json` file in a subfolder, like
+Sometimes the application under test and the Cypress end-to-end tests may have separately defined dependencies.
+In the example below, Cypress has its own `package.json` file in a subfolder:

 ```text
 root/